finn-no/cdn-uploader/README.md

 Small tool uploading assets to CDN backend (gke-storage)

 ## Requirements
-You must either specify keyfile or set the `FINN_CDN_UPLOADER_CREDENTIALS` environment variable which is a `JSON.stringify` version of the JSON based keyfile containing credentials talking to GKE.
+You must either specify key-filename or specify credentials which is a `JSON.stringify` version of the JSON based keyfile containing credentials used when talking to GCE.

 ## Usage